 Screen time and digital technology use for children: part of a healthy lifestyle

 Screen time and digital technology use can be part of a healthy lifestyle when they’re balanced with other activities that are good for your child’s development.
-These activities include physical play, outdoor play, creative play, reading and socialising.
+These activities include physical play, outdoor play, creative play, reading and socialising with friends and family.
 Getting the right balance also includes making sure screen time doesn’t interfere with sleep.

 Our tips can help you encourage your child to use digital technology in balanced and healthy ways.